healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 *   Cooking Steaks (40%) - **8.8**/undefined

+The Presto Non-Stick Electric Skillet 06852 stands out for its temperature stability, even heat distribution, and high maximum temperature.
+These qualities resulted in delicious pancakes and succulent steaks, on par with the Presto 06857, during our testing sessions.

 ### Analyzing Heat Distribution

 <img src="https://cdn.healthykitchen101.com/reviews/images/electric-skillets/presto-electric-skillet-06852-analyzing-heat-distribution-clu2c36tq000ttf888sfe4qbz.jpg" alt="The Presto Electric Skillet 06852 with a white oil-absorbent sheet covering the surface of the pan.
 The dark rectangle indicates where the heating element is." width="300px" height="200px">